Command & Conquer: Yuri's Revenge

 Command & Conquer: Yuri's Revenge is an expansion pack to Command & Conquer: Red Alert 2 developed by Westwood Studios.
-The game was released in North America on October 9, 2001 by EA Games.
-The game is centered on a shadowy ex-Soviet figure named Yuri who has established a secret army of his own and poses a threat to the free will of the world.
+The game was released in North America on October 9, 2001.
+The game is centered on a shadowy ex-Soviet figure named Yuri, who has established a secret army of his own and poses a threat to the free will of the world.

 Plot

 In Command & Conquer: Yuri's Revenge, the story starts off assuming that the Allies were victorious in Red Alert 2.
-The game begins with the White House announcing DEFCON 2 status, as Yuri, the former head of the Soviet Psychic Corps, plans to take over the world through mind control, accomplished by activating a secretly built network of Psychic Dominators around the world.
-The U.S. launches an air strike on the Psychic Dominator on Alcatraz Island.
-Despite heavy casualties, the device loses power after its power plant is destroyed.
+The game begins with the White House announcing DEFCON 2 status, as Yuri, the former head of the Soviet Psychic Corps, plans to take over the world through mind control, accomplished by activating a secretly built network of Psychic Dominators worldwide.
+The US launches an air strike on the Psychic Dominator on Alcatraz Island.
+Despite heavy casualties, the device loses power after its power plant is damaged.
 But Yuri activates the others, and the rest of the planet quickly succumbs to Yuri's mind control.

 Allies story branch

 The Allied commander is sent to San Francisco to defend and activate a time machine; the Allies plan to go back in time and prevent Yuri's Psychic Dominators from ever coming online.
 Once enough power plants have been secured, the player goes back in time, arriving at the time that Soviet forces are first invading San Francisco.
-The Soviets, caught by surprise, are defeated and the Psychic Dominator under construction on Alcatraz island is destroyed.
+The Soviets, caught by surprise, are defeated, and the Psychic Dominator under construction on Alcatraz Island is destroyed.
+Later, they rescue Lieutenant General Carville (from the original game) before the Suicide bombing operation and send him to the present.